mhguelleh/Apple-visionOS/README.md

 # Apple-visionOS
-This is a list of useful Apple `visionOS` documentation
+This is a list of useful Apple's `visionOS` documentation

 It's a placeholder for now, but will include documentations and helful links once they are available.